-Although they use the most powerful means of propulsion ever invented to carry them to orbit, it seems unclear how spacecraft maneuver once in the vacuum of Space.
+Even though they use one of the most powerful means of propulsion ever invented to carry them to orbit, it seems unclear how spacecraft maneuver once in Space.
 This is where Reaction Control Systems come into play.

-A reaction control system is a mechanism utilized by spacecraft to perform a number of small maneuvers such as orientational, rotational, and directional adjustments in space.
+Reaction Control Systems can be defined as the mechanisms utilized by spacecraft to perform a number of small maneuvers, such as orientational, rotational, and directional adjustments in space.
 It typically consists of several small rocket thrusters and/or reaction wheels and gyroscopes.

 Similarly, the International Space Station (ISS) needs some kind of mechanism to allow it to maneuver to stay in orbit, adjust its orientation, and make small adjustments to accommodate maneuvers like docking procedures.

 Explorational probes like the Cassini Spacecraft and Parker Solar Probe also need some mechanism to maneuver between celestial bodies, while instruments like the Hubble and James Webb Space telescopes must execute precise adjustments to track stars & galaxies.

 All these maneuvers, from small directional adjustments to boosting a satellite into a higher orbit, are taken care of by a spacecraft’s reaction control system, also known as an attitude control system.
 The following section details what this system is and how it functions.